 Under the federal gun scheme, the right to gun ownership is restored only after he or she has been pardoned with full restoration of three civil rights:

 - Right to vote.

 The Supreme Court has held that whether a felon’s civil rights have been restored must be determined under the laws of the state in which the conviction was had.

-Under Article 48.01 of the Texas Code of Criminal Procedure, a pardon restores the right to serve on a jury, right to hold public office, and right to serve as Executor or Administrator to an estate.
+Under Article 48.01 of the Texas Code of Criminal Procedure, a pardon restores the right to serve on a jury, hold public office, and serve as Executor or Administrator of an estate.

 The right to vote in Texas is automatically restored upon discharge from a conviction.

 The current federal policy is to follow the state law of the jurisdiction regarding felons in possession.
-So, unless the circumstances are unusual or the felon is criminal target, it is unlikely that the federal government will charge a felon who is legally possessing inside their home for self-protection inside the State of Texas.
-This is only law enforcement policy and nothing would legally prevent the federal government for prosecuting a felon possessing in their own home.
+So, unless the circumstances are unusual or the felon is the criminal target, it is unlikely that the federal government will charge a felon legally possessing inside their home for self-protection inside the State of Texas.
+This is only law enforcement policy, and nothing would legally prevent the federal government from prosecuting a felon possessing in their own home.

 Twenty-three states and the District of Columbia have legalized medical marijuana.
-Four states have also legalized marijuana for recreational and personal usage while a number of states have decriminalize personal marijuana use by replacing criminal penalties with civil fines.
+Four states have also legalized marijuana for recreational and personal use, while many states have decriminalized personal marijuana use by replacing criminal penalties with civil fines.

 The Heller decision held that the Second Amendment codified a “pre-existing” right in this country to keep and bear arms; that this right, rooted in the right of self-defense, is undeniable in the home “where the need for defense of self, family, and property is most acute.”

 But can legal marijuana, used for either medical or recreational purposes, coexist in the family home with gun ownership?